sylvainkahane/docs/workgroups/mwe.md

 - Equally, titles are appositive: "President ←`appos`- Obama", "Milliardär ←`appos`- Ross -`flat`→ Perot", French ←`amod`- actor ←`appos`- Gaspard -`flat`→ Ulliel <span style="color:blue">**Joakim:** Use `nmod` instead of `appos`.</span>
 - "Natural Resources Conservation Service" is a named entity with a transparent syntactic analysis.
 Only `amod` and `compound` (for noun-noun) to be used here.
 - `flat` should not be used for "New York", which is syntactically transparent in English (`amod`). idem to be analyzed with the usual compositional structure: United Kingdom, North Dakota, Rhode Island, Victoria Lake, Croke Park (by means of `amod`, `compound`, etc).
 Idem for hyphened entities: Stratford-upon-Avon or Southend-on-Sea ?
 They are analyzed just as their counterpart without hyphens: "Newcastle upon Tyne".
 The hyphens are just to be attached as punct relations.
 <span style="color:blue">**Joakim:** I am willing to defend the use of `flat` for "New York".
 Neither "New" nor "York" can replace the whole, so it seems to satisfy the criterion.
-By contrast, `amod` implies an endocentric construction.</span>
+By contrast, `amod` implies an endocentric construction.</span><span style="color:pink">**Sy:** "York" can replace "New York" in every position.
+Of course "York" and "New York" are two diffrent cities, but it is a problem of semantics, not of syntax.</span>
 - For "Hillary Rodham Clinton", Rodham alone cannot be used alone to address this person, only Hillary Rodham.
 Thus Rodham should depend on Hillary but not with a `flat` relation, possibly appos is a better choice.
 - Dates such as "the 4th of July" have a transparent syntactic analysis.
 Equally "der 1.
 März 2018".
 "1 December 2016" however, seems headless because none of the components can replace the whole.
 Thus, `flat` seems like a good solution.
 - Idem for numbers such as "four thousands".
 These numbers might be more syntactically transparent in other languages and would receive a compositional analysis in that case.